 Fighting fraud protects the integrity of the government’s procurement process, saves precious taxpayer dollars and mitigates significant threats to the safety of our warfighters.

 “These changes provide better ammunition to go after unscrupulous contractors,” said David Shahady, Air Force SBIR/STTR Program Director.
 “Contractors that put the warfighter in danger and impede this program’s ability to provide the best return on investment for the taxpayer will not be tolerated.”

 The initiative was led by The Air Force Office of Special Investigations - Office of Procurement Fraud Investigations Directorate, which partnered with a team at Wright-Patterson Air Force Base in Ohio.
 The team included Air Force Materiel Command’s Law Office Procurement Fraud Division, the Air Force Research Laboratory Contracting Office and the SBIR/STTR Program Office.

-Questions about the new fraud-fighting measures should be directed to Air Force SBIR/STTR Contracting Officer Gail Nyikon (firstname.lastname@example.org).
-Suspected fraud on a contract in this program should be reported to JAF Team Leads Susan Theodorelos (email@example.com), Lowell Tenpas (firstname.lastname@example.org) or through the AFOSI anonymous tip line, which can be found at https://www.tipsubmit.com/WebTips.aspx?AgencyID=1111 .
+Questions about the new fraud-fighting measures and suspected fraud on a contract within this program, send an email to firstname.lastname@example.org or submit an anonymous tip through the AFOSI line, which can be found at https://www.tipsubmit.com/WebTips.aspx?AgencyID=1111 .